Theo Jansen, Umerus´t Stille strand, Foto: Loek van der Klis

 Sietske Roorda

-Sietske Roorda (Amsterdam, NL) is a Dutch art critic, writer and podcaster specialised in contemporary art with a special interest in politically engaged and feminist art.
+Sietske Roorda (Amsterdam, NL) is a Dutch art critic, writer and podcaster specialised in contemporary art with a focus on politically engaged and feminist art.

 Translation